adlnet-archive/xapi-remarks/README.md

 #### Actor

-Currently only supports Agent property: mbox
+Currently only supports Agent:

-*string* an email address
+*string* an email address, an email sha1sum, an openid url

 #### Verb

 *string* either a word or a URI.
 Words will automatically resolve to a URI.
-If they are an ADL reserved word, they will use the http://adlnet.gov/expapi/verbs base URI
+If they are an ADL reserved word, they will use the http://adlnet.gov/expapi/verbs/ base URI, otherwise http://example.com/verbs/ is the base URI.

 #### Object